 - Tactrol uses a permission-based Door Release with both thermal and pressure interlocks; under normal operating conditions it’s impossible to unsafely open a Priorclave autoclave.

-- In contrast to many comparable units—especially among the smaller freestanding and benchtop autoclaves—Sterilizing Temperature and Time aren’t locked together in “optimal cycles” as determined by one set of designers for some specific industry; they can be independently assigned on the fly.
+- In contrast to many comparable units—especially among the smaller freestanding and tabletop autoclaves—Sterilizing Temperature and Time aren’t locked together in “optimal cycles” as determined by one set of designers for some specific industry; they can be independently assigned on the fly.

 - Timed Freesteaming removes the air burden from difficult loads such as plastic waste, and can also be used to quickly melt pre-sterilized growth media.